Przejdź do głównej zawartości

 Section titled Changed: astro:content can no longer be used on the client

-In Astro 4.x, it was possible to access the astro:client module on the client.
+In Astro 4.x, it was possible to access the astro:content module on the client.

 Astro 5.0 removes this access as it was never intentionally exposed for client use.
 Using astro:content this way had limitations and bloated client bundles.